 The K&H Pet Products Thermo-Poultry Waterer has also been designed in such a way to eliminate roosting, which helps to keep it clean and prevents any droppings in the water or around the tank.
 There’s even a filter tray that speeds up the cleaning process too, plus a 2-year warranty.
 The only issue users really seemed to find with this product is that there’s no slot or space to store the power cord when not in use, meaning that chickens may peck at it and could damage the wire.

 When you’re shopping for chicken waterers, one of the top things to think about is the capacity.
-This is especially true if you’ve got a lot of birds or a busy schedule, so you can’t be around to keep on refilling the container again and again throughout the day.
-If capacity matters most to you, consider the Harris Farms 1000310 Poultry Drinker.
+This is especially true if you’ve got a busy schedule, so you can’t be around to keep on refilling the container again and again throughout the day.
+If you don’t have many chickens, consider the RentACoop 2-Gallon Poultry Waterer.

-This is a 4 gallon chicken waterer with a really smart design.
-It can actually be attached either inside the coop from the hook provided, or on the outside of the fence with the little drinking cups inside with the birds.
+This is a 2-gallon chicken waterer with a really smart design.
+It can actually be attached either inside the coop from the hook provided, or on the outside of the fence with the little nipples inside.
 This helps it stay clean and fresh, giving you lots of options in terms of installation and still providing your chickens with the water they need.

-It comes with two cups that automatically fill up throughout the day and can be easily twisted off from the main unit for cleaning purposes, plus the whole thing is made from safe BPA-free plastic.
+It comes with four horizontal nipples that prevent ground/bedding from getting wet and you can easily feel the bucket with water, plus the whole thing is made from safe BPA-free plastic.
 On the downside, some users reported that their chickens had a hard time getting used to the cup system and needed a few days to figure it all out.

 Not all chicken waterers are designed for fully grown chickens.
 There are specialized drinkers for little chicks as well, and the Premier Chick Nipple Drinker is one of them.
 This is one of the best waterers you can find for chick.
 It has a small capacity of just 1 liter, but that will be enough for most groups of chicks since they don’t tend to drink in great quantities.